 Qutab Minar can be visited anytime ,round the year.

 How to reach Qutab Minar

-People taking Delhi metro train from new delhi Railway station have to alight at the Qutab Minar metro station .Since there is no regular bus frequency directly to Qutub Minar tourists have to hire taxi, cab, auto or E-Ricksaws to reach Qutub Minar .
+People taking Delhi metro train from New Delhi Railway station have to alight at the Qutab Minar metro station stop .Since there is no regular bus frequency directly to Qutub Minar tourists have to hire taxi, cab, auto or E-Ricksaws to reach Qutub Minar .

 Delhi Tourism board runs daily local Delhi sight seeing tours by car and AC Volvo buses and its a hassle free day tours package includes a visit Qutub Minar .